Install

 Emotion has an optional Babel plugin that optimizes styles by compressing and hoisting them and creates a better developer experience with source maps and labels.

-must be the first plugin in your babel config plugins
+"emotion" must be the first plugin in your babel config plugins list.

 {